wp-plugins/ibeducator/readme.txt

 == Changelog ==

 = 1.3.3 =
-* CRITICAL security fix.
-This update fixes the issue where the lesson content was visible to unregistered visitors in the lessons feed, the lessons archive and the search page.
+* IMPORTANT security fix.
+This update fixes the issue where the lesson content was visible to unregistered visitors in the lessons rss/atom feed, the lessons archive and the search page.
+On the lessons archive and the search page it was visible only when the lesson didn't have the <!--more--> tag.
+* Please make sure to update the lessons' excerpts and add the more tag in appropriate places (please read http://incrediblebytes.com/educator-wp-plugin-might-need-update-lessons/).
 * Please apply this update as soon as possible.

 = 1.3.2 =